nonblocking/mashroom/packages/test/test-server6/README.md

     cd kubernetes/portal
     ./build-and-deploy.sh

-Then you have to create an ingress for the *mashroom-portal* Service in the *portal* Namespace.
+Then you have to create an Ingress for the *mashroom-portal* Service in the *portal* Namespace.

 If you have used the *setup-k3d-cluster.sh* the Portal will be available at http://localhost:8085